Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance

-$\text T_1$ and $\text T_{1\rho} $ parametric maps were generated using the dictionary matching method\cite{ma2013MRF}.
-The dictionary comprised simulated MR signal evolutions generated via Bloch simulation with the imaging parameters as well as the predefined ranges of $\text T_1$, $\text T_2$, and $\text T_{1\rho} $ values.
+$\text T_1$ and $\text T_{1\rho} $ parametric maps were estimated using the dictionary matching method\cite{ma2013MRF}.
+The dictionary was built by simulated MR signal evolutions generated via Bloch simulation with the imaging parameters as well as the predefined ranges of $\text T_1$, $\text T_2$, and $\text T_{1\rho} $ values.
 Subject-specific dictionaries were simulated based on recorded R-R intervals and trigger delays for each scan.
-The dictionary for this study included 410550 atoms, covering combinations of $\text T_1$ in [50:20:700, 700:10:900, 900:5:1300, 1300:50:3000] ms, $\text T_{1\rho}$ in [5:5:20, 20:0.5:60, 60:5:100, 100:10:300] ms, and $\text T_2$ in [40:0.5:50] ms, with the notation [lower value: step size: upper value].
+The dictionary for this study included 410550 atoms, covering combinations of $\text T_1$ in [50:20:700, 700:10:900, 900:5:1300, 1300:50:3000] ms, $\text T_{1\rho}$ in [5:5:20, 20:0.5:60, 60:5:100, 100:10:300] ms\cite{velasco2022MRF}, and $\text T_2$ in [40:0.5:50] ms\cite{milotta20203dwhole,lyu2023free}, with the notation [lower value: step size: upper value].
 Image registration was employed to align the myocardial region in the MC images before dictionary matching.
 Subsequently, $\text T_1$ and $\text T_{1\rho} $ maps were estimated using the pixel-wise dictionary matching.
-Reference 2D cardiac $\text T_1$ and $\text T_{1\rho} $ maps were obtained using MOLLI \cite{messroghli2004modified} and 5-point $\text T_{1\rho} $ mapping sequences\cite{yang2023robust}, respectively. \\

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

 We conducted three ablation studies to assess the impact of the BCNN network and the joint score-based model on reconstruction performance.